nicklockwood/FXForms/README.md

 Release notes
 --------------

+Version 1.2.4

+- `hash`, `description`, etc. no longer show up on iOS7 for builds built with the 8.1 SDK
+- `FXFormViewController` can now be either a view controller class or instance

 Version 1.2.3

 - Added a fix when using Swift to allow FXForms to automatically infer the types of forms and controllers, as it can with Objective-C